balloan/balloan.github.io/docs/projects/ubuntuproject.md

 ![Ping](../assets/images/ubuntuproject/3.png)

 The environment seems to be working properly and the machines are able to communicate.

+For the purposes of this project, I’m going to create a new user “victim” on the Ubuntu server, which I’ll use in several of the exercises.

 My next steps will be to configure, secure, and potentially attack SSH!